bariiss/homelinks/README.md

 # HomeLinks Web Application

 HomeLinks is a simple web application that allows you to manage and access your favorite links.
-It provides basic authentication for public IP addresses and serves as an example of a Go web application using the Gin framework, embedded files, and Docker containerization.

 ## Prerequisites